Northeastern University Bouvé College of Health Sciences

 The Bouvé College of Health Sciences is the allied health education college of Northeastern University in Boston, Massachusetts.
-It encompasses four schools: School of Health Professions, School of Nursing, School of Clinical and Rehabilitation Sciences and School of Pharmacy.
+It encompasses four schools: School of Community Health and Behavioral Sciences, School of Nursing, School of Clinical and Rehabilitation Sciences, and School of Pharmacy and Pharmaceutical Sciences.
 The college offers more than 80 undergraduate and graduate programs, including its online-based accelerated nursing program.
-In addition to Boston, Bouvé College of Health Science programs are offered at satellite locations in Burlington, Massachusetts and Charlotte, North Carolina.
+In addition to Boston, Bouvé College of Health Science programs are offered at satellite locations in Burlington, Massachusetts and Charlotte, North Carolina and online.

 Tracing its roots back to 1925, the Bouvé College of Health Sciences more recently was formed after the Boston-Bouvé College of Human Development Professions and College of Pharmacy and Allied Health Professions merged in the fall of 1992.
 At.
 It has approximately 5,000 students, 1,000 faculty and staff, and 40,000 alumni worldwide.

 History

 Bouvé College's immediate roots go back to 1964, when Bouvé-Boston, a well-known four-year women's college dedicated to physical education and physical therapy, cut its ties with Tufts University to join Northeastern, changing its name to "Boston-Bouve".
 In 1980, with Northeastern's College of Education suffering from declining enrollments, the two colleges merged.
 Through the 1980s, with industry changes, Boston-Bouve's emphases began to shift as well—from turning out physical education teachers to producing athletic trainers; from community and outdoor recreation programs to fitness and sports management; and to a greater focus on preparing students for careers in rehabilitation centers, fitness and exercise centers, and hospitals.

 Around the same time, in 1971, Northeastern consolidated its fast-growing health science programs, including the College of Pharmacy, into a new College of Pharmacy and Allied Health Professions.
 By 1987, a commission of faculty and administrators had recommended creating one health professions college composed of four schools: pharmacy, nursing, allied health education, and administration and counseling.
 However, faculty voiced concerns about the difficulty of bringing disparate schools together in such a merger.